Getting Started as a Locum in 2023

 Find the best recruitment agencies and staff banks

-The two main ways to find locum work are either through a locum agency or work as part of a Trust's staff bank.
+The two main ways to find locum work are either to go through a locum agency or through a Trust staff bank.
 Working with a good recruitment agent at an established agency will make a huge difference to your experience as a locum doctor.
 That’s why we recommend taking the time to look around for the best agencies.

-Similarly, if you decide to work for a staff bank, it's beneficial to try and build a strong relationship with your rota co-ordinator, There are also some fundamental differences between banks and agencies that you should be aware of, which you can learn more about in our related article linked here.
+If you decide to work for a staff bank, it's beneficial to try and build a strong relationship with your rota co-ordinator.
+There are some fundamental differences between banks and agencies that you should be aware of.
+You can learn about these differences in this article.

 It's worth noting that you can register with multiple agencies and banks as well.
-Once you've found agencies and banks you're happy, we'd recommend registering with two or three agencies and one or two banks to maximise the number of opportunities you'll have access to.
+We'd recommend registering with two or three agencies and one or two banks to maximise the number of opportunities you'll have access to.
 This will give you more chance of getting the type of work you want at the best rates.
 You can find more information on this in our articles below.

 To learn more about finding the best locum work available, check out our article, How to Get the Most from Your Locum Agency.